Lemonexe/VLizard/docs/user/tests.md

 ### Gamma offset test

-A simple quick check if the VLE data aligns with vapor pressure models.
+[A novel procedure](https://doi.org/10.1021/acsomega.5c04650) based on activity coefficient definition rather than G-D, which detects if the VLE data aligns with vapor pressure models (a necessary condition for thermodynamic consistency).
-Does not check thermodynamic consistency.
 - Can be done as first step, or to diagnose why other tests fail.
 - Has conventional criteria to formally accept or reject the data.
 - Provides two partial results for both near-pure compositions
   - Those are valid only if there are enough points in the near-pure regions.
+- Support for either ideal gas or non-ideal gas EOS.

 ### Redlich-Kister test

+One of the oldest and most well-known tests based on G-D in an integral form.
 - Has conventional criteria to formally accept or reject the data.
 - Can be reliably used for **isothermal data**.
 - For **isobaric data** it is a gross approximation.